orbitdb/field-manual/01 Tutorial/02_Managing_Data.md

 ### What just happened?

-After you instantiated the database,
+After you instantiated the database, you loaded its contents into memory for use.
+It's empty for now, but not for long!
+Loading the database at this point after instantiation will save you trouble later.

 * `await piecesDb.load()` is a function that will need to be called whenever we want the latest and greatest snapshot of data in the database. `load()` retrieves all of the values via their _content addresses_ and loads the content into memory

 > **Note:** You're probably wondering about if you have a large database of millions of documents, and the implications of loading them all into memory.
 It's a valid concern, and you should move on to Part 4 of this book once you're done with the tutorial.